 |Parameter||Humidity %||Total ash %||Sulphuric ashes %||HCl insoluble ashes %|

-CONCLUSION: This study allowed us to demonstrate the presence of different pharmaco-gnosic parameters in the drug of Ziziphus mauritiana Lam, in accordance with standard botanical observations and WHO guidelines.
-The results of the water content are considered satisfactory insofar as the content presented in the test drug allows good preservation and prevents oxidation, fermentation and microbial growth reactions.
+CONCLUSION: This study allowed us to demonstrate the presence of different pharmaco-gnosic parameters in the drug of Ziziphus mauritiana Lam., by standard botanical observations and WHO guidelines.
+The results of the water content are considered satisfactory insofar as the content presented in the test drug allows good preservation and prevents oxidation, fermentation, and microbial growth reactions.

-In the light of these results, pharmacognosic analysis and physico-chemical characteristics can help the pharmacopoeia to use this plant efficiently, within the framework of a policy of standardization, identification and research on the drug of Ziziphus Mauritiana Lam.
+In the light of these results, pharmacognostic analysis andphysicochemical characteristics can help the pharmacopoeia to use this plant efficiently, within the framework of a policy of standardization, identification and research on the drug of Ziziphus Mauritiana Lam.

 ACKNOWLEDGEMENT: We are grateful to the Laboratory of Applied Biochemistry of the University of Ouagadougou for their assistance in the achievement of the cuts and the Laboratory of Pharmacognosy of the Faculty of Pharmacy and Biological Sciences of the Félix Houphouët Boigny University for their technical assistance in the achievement of this work.

 CONFLICT OF INTEREST: Nil